 That’s fine, so long as that’s what you choose to do—but you should be intentional about this decision.
 Here are some things to consider when deciding between a global or local remote pay rate.

-This has the potential to be complicated by other organizations’ remote compensation strategies.
+This has the potential to be complicated by other organizations’ remote pay strategies.
 Some companies are paying global rates equal to the top labor markets in the world.
 Other companies are paying above the cost of market where the employee is located, though still somewhat below what they’d pay a colocated employee.
 For most companies, the rise of remote work means that your team members will have access to opportunities that pay more than yours.

 If you’re already in an area with a high cost of market, offering a global rate to remote workers can make compensation-related turnover less of an issue.
 It should be noted, however, that paying the highest rates isn’t enough in itself to retain top talent.
 It’s also not an option for many employers due to the sheer cost.